ShaneLucy/load-balancer/README.md

   - Runs checkstyle, reporting on any violations.

 ### Spotbugs
-Checks compiled bytecode for coding issues;
+Checks compiled bytecode for coding issues (requires project to be compiled);
 - `mvn spotbugs:spotbugs`
   - Runs spotbugs, reporting on any violations.